 Content Blocks That Earn Trust And Citations

-Design a few reusable blocks that appear across pages.
-A definition block that explains a concept in two sentences.
-A steps block for common actions such as connect wallet or bridge assets.
-A risk block that names the top three ways to lose funds in your product and how to avoid them.
-A data block with a recent stat and a one line method.
-These blocks help readers, and they also increase your chance of being quoted by newsletters and AI overviews.
+A definition block that explains one concept in two sentences, in plain language, without assuming prior knowledge.
+A steps block for common actions like connecting a wallet or bridging assets, numbered, with what happens at each stage.
+A risk block naming the top three ways to lose funds in your specific product and how to avoid each.
+A data block carrying one recent figure, its calculation method, and a last-updated timestamp.

 Visual Signatures That Signal Consistency